infinitymdm/cs5783project/ieee/main.typ

 digests.
 Therefore we assume that at least some of their content differs, though it may not be easily discernible by eye.

+When we tried to sample the original base model, cin256, good samples were generated.
+When we tried to sample our fine-tuned models, bad samples, all of which were the squares pictured above were generated.
+This leads us to believe there was a problem in the training process.
+This could also explain the bad loss results, since each image is always the same square, the loss always results in being roughly the same value.

+Why this is occuring is unclear.
+When we cloned the latent-diffusion repository, there were library changes we made in order to get this to work.
+It's possible that training with the latest versions of these libraries changed the training process.

 As with the fine-tuned models, the uniform model was evaluated against the same ImageNet validation subset.
 The loss is reported in @fig-losses